suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 A number indicating the relative priority of the track.
 See section X.X of {{MoQTransport}}.

 ### Track label {#tracklabel}
 A string defining a human-readable label for the track.
-Examples might be "Overhead camera view" or "Deutscher Kommentar"
+Examples might be "Overhead camera view" or "Deutscher Kommentar".
+Note that {{JSON}} spec requires UTF-8 support by decoders.

 ### Render group {#rendergroup}
 An integer specifying a group of tracks which are designed to be rendered together.
 Tracks with the same group number SHOULD be rendered simultaneously and are designed to accompmnay one another.
 A common example would be tying together audio and video tracks.

 ### Alternate group {#altgroup}
 An integer specifying a group of tracks which are alternate versions of one-another.
+Alternate tracks represent the same media content, but differ in their selection properties.
+Alternate tracks SHOULD have matching framerate {{framerate}} and media time sequences.
 A subscriber SHOULD only subscribe to one track from a set of tracks specifying the same alternate group number.
 A common example would be a video tracks of the same content offered in alternate bitrates.

+### Dependencies {#dependencies}
+Certain tracks may depend on other tracks for decoding.
+Dependices holds an array of track names {{trackname}} on which the current track is dependent.
+Since only the track name is signalled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.

 ### Initialization data {#initdata}
 A string holding Base64 [BASE64] encoded initialization data for the track.